UQ-CVLab/MM-WLAuslan-Dataset/docs/en/4-www.md

   - **Workshops**: 28 April - 29 April, 2025

 All submission deadlines are end-of-day in the *Anywhere on Earth (AoE)* time zone.
-We encourage participants to cooperate closely with the conference workshop chairs and the local organizers.

 ### About the CV-ISLR Challenge
 This challenge focuses on advancing the field of sign language recognition by addressing the unique complexities of cross-view scenarios.
 Participants will have the opportunity to push the boundaries of machine learning and computer vision while contributing to the inclusivity and accessibility of technology.